lachlanmcdonald/postcss-filter-rules/README.md

 - **parts** (Array): An array of elements, classes, IDs and pseudo-classes in the selector.
 Can be used to quickly search for the existence of classes or IDs.
 i.e. for the selector `.a + strong.b`, the argument will contain: `[".a", "strong.b"]`

-For example, a function which only keeps the `.styleguide` class:
+For example, to keep only the `.styleguide` class:

 ```js
 {